collectionsasdata/collectionsasdata.github.io/textmining.md

 See a few definitions and links:

 Drucker, Johanna.
-“Data Mining and Text Analysis | Introduction to Digital Humanities.”
-Accessed August 27, 2018. http://dh101.humanities.ucla.edu/?page_id=48.
+[Data Mining and Text Analysis | Introduction to Digital Humanities.](http://dh101.humanities.ucla.edu/?page_id=48) Accessed August 27, 2018.

 Underwood, Ted.
-“Seven Ways Humanists Are Using Computers to Understand Text.”
-The Stone and the Shell (blog), June 4, 2015. https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/.
+[Seven Ways Humanists Are Using Computers to Understand Text.](https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/) The Stone and the Shell (blog), June 4, 2015.

 ### Who uses it?